 Each project begins with survey, where we learn about the key ingredients of the existing space.
 We learn what equipment and facilities are available and use this information to predict what challenges might come up during the design process.

 “If there’s anything that would be a major hurdle to work through, we’d have to coordinate with the landlord, the client, and with Wingstop corporate,” Architecture Senior Job Captain Philip Martiens said.
 “So, we would learn of any risks ahead of time and decide if everything was good to go.”

 Next we move into the architectural scope, which includes designs for the essential restaurant components like counters, walk-in coolers and freezers, and restrooms.
 We also work on the kitchen, which is especially important for Wingstop.
 These kitchens use heavy fryers and oils, so they need special design attention.

 Throughout the process, we’ve ensured that Wingstop’s branding is consistent in every piece we complete.

 “They have decor in the space specific to the brand and concept, which they’ve been fine tuning over the last year,” Martiens said.

-We have faced challenges since we first began these projects in late 2020 but have worked to streamline and expedite wherever possible so nothing falls behind.
-Pandemic-related supply-chain issues gave us the opportunity to exercise our flexibility as a team, working with Wingstop to keep drawings up to date despite re-selections of equipment.
+We have faced some challenges since we first began these projects in late 2020 but have worked to streamline and expedite wherever possible so nothing falls behind.
+Throughout supply-chain issues due to the pandemic, we worked with the Wingstop corporate team, using our flexibility as a team to keep drawings up to date despite changes in the plans.

 “We still had a little bit of pandemic hangover for those jurisdictions, which backed up some processes,” Martiens said.